topchou/Customed-Slider-Demo/README.md

 # Customed-Slider-Demo

-This app customize a slider view, using a spring animation to demonstrates a similar physical spring effect. https://developer.android.com/guide/topics/graphics/spring-animation.
+This app customize a slider view, using a spring animation to demonstrate a similar physical spring effect. https://developer.android.com/guide/topics/graphics/spring-animation.

 Here, it's the demo.
 The code I keep in private.